xicodomingues/francinette/README.md

 Log files can be found in: `~/francinette/logs`

-## Run Minishell
+## Run Minishell Tester

-At the root of zour minishell zou can use the short alias `mstest` nad it will show you the available options like for mandatory tests:
+At the root of your minishell you can use the short alias `mstest` and it will show you the available options for the tester like for mandatory tests:
 ```bash
 mstest m
 ```